WNIO

 WNIO (1390 AM - branded 1390 The Gambler) — is an American radio station in Youngstown, Ohio with a sports talk radio format, serving as the Youngstown affiliate for Fox Sports Radio and VSiN Radio.
-WNIO also carries Ohio State University football and basketball, Pittsburgh Pirates baseball, Cleveland Cavaliers basketball, Pittsburgh Steelers football, and the Indianapolis 500 from the Indianapolis Motor Speedway Radio Network.
+WNIO also carries Ohio State University football and basketball, Pittsburgh Steelers football, and the Indianapolis 500 from the Indianapolis Motor Speedway Radio Network.

 History

 The station was founded in 1939 as WFMJ by William F. Maag, Jr. from whose initials the call letters were derived.
 Maag was also publisher of The Youngstown Vindicator.
 It was originally at 1420 kHz, and moved to 1450 kHz during the NARBA frequency shift on March 29, 1941.
 It moved to its present location 1390 kHz during the mid-1940s.
 During the 1940s and early 1950s WFMJ was an affiliate of the Blue Network and its successor ABC.

 In 1948, Maag launched WFMJ-FM at 105.1 MHz; the FM station is now WQXK.
 On March 8, 1953, Maag started Youngstown's second television station WFMJ-TV on channel 73.
 The television station moved to its present location, channel 21, on August 7, 1954.
+WFMJ later aired a Top 40 music format.

+The station ran an adult contemporary music format until 1989 when it flipped to adult standards for a short time.
 The AM station changed its callsign to WHOT on April 23, 1990, when it was sold by its original owners to the owner of WHOT-FM, and it used the historic call sign from the former Top 40 AM station that originally broadcast daytime only on 1570 kHz and later full-time on 1330 kHz.
 Four years later, it was sold to Connoisseur Communications, and it changed to WRTK on February 15, 1995, assuming a talk radio format as "Real Talk 1390."

 In order to obtain Justice Department approval to purchase WQXK (FM) and WSOM (AM), Connoisseur was forced to sell WRTK as well as WBBG (FM).
 The stations were sold on February 23, 1998 to a subsidiary of Bain Gocom, the Boston venture capital company that was a major investor in WKBN-TV's former parent company.
 In a few months, Jacor Communications entered into a LMA with Bain Gocom for all of their radio stations in Youngstown and New Castle, including WRTK and WBBG.
 Combined with Jacor's existing station holdings in the area - and a merger with Clear Channel months later - ten stations were under the same operational and management control in the New Castle/Youngstown region.